-Responsibility for the quality of prevention interventions does not sit with a particular Government Department in Ireland, but the issue is attracting more attention, particularly through the work of DCEDIY (as outlined in Section T1.2.7) and the Department of Health.
-In relation to specific quality standards, Ireland's national drugs strategy (Department of Health 2017) recognises the importance of quality standards in prevention:
+Responsibility for the quality of prevention interventions does not sit with a particular Government Department in Ireland, but the issue is attracting more attention, particularly through the work of the DCEDIY (as outlined in Section T1.2.7) and the Department of Health.
+In relation to specific quality standards, Ireland's national drugs strategy (Department of Health, 2017) recognises the importance of quality standards in prevention:

 "Prevention is a collaborative effort, which involves a range of stakeholders, including parents and families, those working in education, DATFs, family support networks, youth services, student unions, sporting organisations and networks of people who use drugs.
-Prevention programmes should be evidence-based, adhere to quality standards and involve participants in programme design and implementation" (Department of Health 2017) (p.
+Prevention programmes should be evidence-based, adhere to quality standards and involve participants in programme design and implementation" (Department of Health, 2017) (p.
 21).

-No reference was made in the original strategy document to adopting or maintaining international standards in this area (European Monitoring Centre for Drugs and Drug Addiction 2015) (Uchtenhagen and Schaub 2011) (European Monitoring Centre for Drugs and Drug Addiction 2011) (United Nations Office on Drugs and Crime and World Health Organization 2018).
-However, as mentioned previously, following a mid-term review of the strategy titled Mid-Term Review of the national drugs strategy, Reducing Harm, Supporting Recovery and Strategic Priorities 2021-2025 (Drugs Policy and Social Inclusion Unit 2021), six new strategic priorities were identified for the strategy through to 2025, including one on prevention.
+No reference was made in the original strategy document to adopting or maintaining European standards in this area (European Monitoring Centre for Drugs and Drug Addiction, 2015) (Uchtenhagen and Schaub, 2011) (European Monitoring Centre for Drugs and Drug Addiction, 2011) (United Nations Office on Drugs and Crime and World Health Organization, 2018).
+However, as mentioned previously, following a mid-term review of the strategy titled Mid-term review of the national drugs strategy, Reducing Harm, Supporting Recovery and strategic priorities 2021-2025 (Drugs Policy and Social Inclusion Unit, 2021), six new strategic priorities were identified for the strategy for the period 2022 to 2025, including one on prevention.
 The findings of the mid-term review are summarised in Section T1.2.2 of the Drug policy workbook.
-The prevention priority includes a commitment to carry out activities informed by the EUPC and the UNODC/WHO International Standards on Drug Use Prevention, and is defined in the review as follows: To strengthen the prevention of drug and alcohol use and the associated harms among children and young people: This will cover a variety of settings (school, community, and family) and will focus on increasing resilience and strengthening life skills and healthy life choices.
+The prevention priority includes a commitment to carry out activities informed by the European Prevention Curriculum (EUPC) and the UNODC/WHO International Standards on Drug Use Prevention, and is defined as follows:

+To strengthen the prevention of drug and alcohol use and the associated harms among children and young people: This will cover a variety of settings (school, community, and family) and will focus on increasing resilience and strengthening life skills and healthy life choices.
 Activity under this priority will be informed by the European Prevention Curriculum (EUPC) and the International Standards on Drug Use Prevention.

-To support the delivery of this priority, a SIG on prevention was established.
-This group is responsible for driving the implementation of this priority and for developing an action plan to guide this work.
-It should be noted that the action plan from this SIG for 2023-2024 (and running through to 2025) did not make reference to quality standards in substance misuse prevention (Department of Health 2023a).
-However, the projects funded under the Department of Health Prevention and Education Funding Programme are required to adhere to international prevention standards, such as the European drug prevention quality standards, the UNODC/WHO International Standards on Drug Use Prevention, and the EUPC.
-Indeed, the first round of EUPC training in Ireland was delivered to staff working on these projects in May 2024.
+To support the delivery of this priority, an SIG on prevention has been established.
+This group is responsible for driving the implementation of this priority and the development of an action plan to guide this work.
+It should be noted that the action plan from this group for 2023-24 does not make reference to quality standards in substance misuse prevention (Department of Health, 2023a).
+However, the projects funded under the Department of Health Prevention and Education Funding Programme are required to adhere to international prevention standards, such as the European drug prevention quality standards (EDPQS), the UNODC/WHO International Standards on Drug Use Prevention, and the EUPC.
+See Section T3.1 of this workbook for more information on this fund.